garden-io/garden/docs/terraform-plugin/configure-provider.md

 We achieve this via the `backendConfig` field on the `terraform` provider spec which can make use of Garden's powerful templating system.

-This means you can run `garden deploy` (for the dev env) and it'll use the corresponding backend.
-From the same host you could then run `garden deploy --env` without needing to update your config and manually re-intialize Terraform and it'll again pick the correct backend.
+This means you can run `garden deploy` (for the dev env) and it will use the corresponding backend.
+From the same host you could then run `garden deploy --env` without needing to update your config and manually re-intialize Terraform, and it will again pick the correct backend.

 ```yaml
 # In project.garden.yml file